mriot/feed-to-webhook/README.md

 ### Twitter Feeds

-Since Twitter.com doesn't offer (free) RSS feeds, you could use a community-run [Nitter](https://github.com/zedeus/nitter) instance to get your RSS feeds.
+Since Twitter.com doesn't offer (free) RSS feeds, you could use a community-run [Nitter](https://github.com/zedeus/nitter) instance to get your RSS feed.
 You can find a list of instances here <https://status.d420.de/>.

 Some platforms, like Discord or Telegram, don't show previews for Twitter links.
 But there's a cool service called [FixTweet](https://github.com/FixTweet/FixTweet) that can help with that.